pingcap/tidb-dev-guide/src/understand-tidb/execution.md

 ## Typical Operators

 TiDB implements multiple algorithms for the Join, Aggregation, Sort operators, and so on.
 We'll take some of them for detailed introduction.
-Readers who are interested can refer to the [implementation-of-typical-operators.md](implementation-of-typical-operators.md).
+If you are interested, you can refer to the [Implementation of Typical Operators](implementation-of-typical-operators.md) section.